Lamprey: Anatomy

-Due to certain peculiarities in their adaptive immune system, the study of lampreys provides valuable insight into the evolution of vertebrate adaptive immunity.
-Generated from a somatic recombination of leucine-rich repeat gene segments, lamprey leukocytes express surface variable lymphocyte receptors (VLRs).
-This convergently evolved characteristic allows them to have lymphocytes that work as the T cells and B cells present in higher vertebrates immune system.

-Northern lampreys (Petromyzontidae) have the highest number of chromosomes (164–174) among vertebrates.

-Pouched lamprey (Geotria australis) larvae also have a very high tolerance for free iron in their bodies, and have well-developed biochemical systems for detoxification of the large quantities of these metal ions.

-Lampreys are the only extant vertebrate to have four eyes.
-Most lampreys have two additional parietal eyes: a pineal and parapineal one (the exception is members of Mordacia).

-Adaptations

 Different species of lamprey have many shared physical characteristics.
 The same anatomical structure can serve different functions in the lamprey depending on whether or not it is carnivorous.
-For example, non-carnivorous species use their teeth to scrape algae from rocks for food, rather than drilling into the flesh of hosts.
 The mouth and suction capabilities of the lamprey not only allow it to cling to a fish as a parasite, but provide it with limited climbing ability so that it can travel upstream and up ramps or rocks to breed.
 This ability has been studied in an attempt to better understand how lampreys battle the current and move forward despite only being able to hold onto the rock at a single point.
 Some scientists are also hoping to design ramps that will optimize the lamprey's climbing ability, as lampreys are valued as food in the Northwest United States and need to travel upstream to reproduce.